Create a Space for Preschool Art

 Creating a space for art in your early learning program will provide many opportunities for preschoolers to explore their creativity and develop artistic skill.
 In the Art Space, even the youngest child can learn to appreciate the beautiful designs, textures and colors that are found in art, Children will begin to develop new language that describes art, as well as explore new art processes, mediums, and tools.

-When you are setting up a learning space, you'll want to first determine how much space you are dedicating the area.
+Before you set up a learning center, you'll want to first determine how much space you are dedicating the area.
 Are you creating an intimate space for just 1-2 children to gather?
 Or a place for the whole group?
 Whether you are utilizing a portable space or have a large dedicated space for art we have you covered with inspiring ideas for a variety of spaces.

 Provide children with a variety of safe art materials that are accessible to them on a daily basis.
 In addition to creating original works of art, children are learning how to use new art materials and learning new processes for creating art.
 Provide a variety of opportunities for painting, drawing, collage, and sculpture.